amigus/migusdotorg/content/adam/auto-dnsmasq.md

 Dnsmasq is designed explicitly for small servers and networks.
 Many commercial small and home office (SOHO) routers use it as their DHCP and DNS server.
 The libvirt API that I use also uses it to manage virtual networks, which is how I learned about it!
-There are two things that makes Dnsmasq so flexible and suitable in those contexts;
+There are two things that makes Dnsmasq so flexible and well-suited to those contexts;
 the management of domain and host names, DNS zones, DHCP leases and options, etc. are all extendable, and it accepts all configuration parameters via the command line or arbitrary configuration files.

-The extensibility makes scripting some things easier but the terse syntax makes other things more difficult.
+However, while the extensibility makes scripting everything possible, the terse syntax can be difficult to read and comprehend.
-In a nut shell, the simplicity of Dnsmasq makes it great for managing _a_ small network but not so great for managing _many_ small networks at once.
+And, while the simplicity of Dnsmasq makes it great for managing _a_ small network, it does not do anything to help with the task of managing _many_ small networks at once.

 ## Why not an IPAM

-The standard solution for this problem is to deploy an IP Address Management (IPAM) solution.
+The standard solution for that problem is to deploy an IP Address Management (IPAM) solution.
 These solutions can reliably manage many networks, and most can delegate management of parts of the network.
 However, centralizing IP address management might not work as well when the networks have more autonomy.
 Simply automating management tools across networks to scale horizontally can work better in such cases.